SalimSalimi/VueJsCourse/README.md

 To get a parameter, we have to use `route` like this: `this.$route.params.param1`.

+### Dynamic navigating with parameters
+To navigate accordingly a parameter, instead of using `to` with `router-link`, we will bind it to interpret it in JS: `:to="'routeName/' + param1"` *(equivalent to v-bind:to..)*.
+Or we can call a function that returns the value etc.

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.